 10. Invest Small at First

 Are you interested in investing to grow your money, but don’t really know how to go about it?
 That’s quite alright — there’s literally an app for that!

 It’s an amazing way to start saving without thinking about it too much.
-The app even fives you a $5 bonus when you sign up for Acorns.

 11. Earn Rewards by Downloading a Mobile App